 Local one-stop centers are implementing and transitioning to an integrated technology enabled intake and case management information system for core programs.
 Local management staff will continue to make efforts to integrate more with programs carried out by one-stop partners.
 The local Region 5 staff will support and pilot the initiatives taken by the state agency regarding integrating intake and case management information systems.
 The regional Memorandum of Understanding will be a mechanism to serve as a visionary plan for how partners will work together as an integrated service delivery system.
 The core programs will expand their utilization of technology in order to expand access to education, training, supportive services and employment.
 This will include utilizing virtual service delivery platforms, for purposes of disseminating information, such as the provision of orientations, as well as assessments and referrals of clients.
 The DWD site: in.gov/dwd/contact-us/ facilitates individual’s virtual connection with WorkOne services.
 It offers free virtual tools and workshops and the opportunity to meet with experts via smart phone, tablet or computer.
 The “Visit a Career Center” button connects persons directly with the Region 5 www.workonecentral.org resources.
-At the recently launched One Stop to Start - Indiana’s Resource Hub (https://onestoptostart.in.gov) job seekers can learn about job and education opportunities in Indiana and find resources to help them succeed at any point in their career.
-Region 5 staff service daily the many referrals received through site Navigators to provide relevant workforce services.
 A vison for the future is to develop the ICC data base system so it can easily accommodate new programs and funding streams that may come on line to expedite and simplify the case management and reporting systems.